JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-and-jetpack-compose.md

 ## Compose Multiplatform and Jetpack Compose features

-> You can learn about the fundamentals of the both UI frameworks from almost any Jetpack Compose material,
+> You can learn about the fundamentals of both UI frameworks from almost any Jetpack Compose material,
 > including [Google's official documentation](https://developer.android.com/jetpack/compose/documentation).
 >
 {style="tip"}